halostatue/cookiecutter-sqitch-pg/{{cookiecutter.project_slug}}/README.md

 #### `schema`

-An optional, but *strongly* recommended value describing the schema where the table will be created.
+An optional value describing the schema where the table will be created.
 If not set, PostgreSQL will assume `public`.

 ```
 sqitch add --template content \